AndreasKuhn-ak/WS2022_Julia/corrections.md

 3. why do a and g instead of f?
 That doesn't seem to add a new level?

 12. in der Aufgabe steht every OTHER point, bei deiner Lösung berechnest du aber auch die Distanz von dem Punkt zu sich selbst - das beeinflusst den Mean

+### Functions

+"Strings will be printed directly."
+Nicht nur strings - println(5) gibt 5 aus - ob als string, weiß ich nicht

+1.1 "You can also create the object in place" Das verstehe ich nicht.
+Kannst du das anders formulieren?

+Warum hast du denn mit der random Funktion angefangen.
+Kannst du das motivieren?
+Wenn ich zum ersten Mal programmiere, scheint das erstmal nicht wie eine besonders nützliche Funktion.
+Und dann kommt auch noch das Paket Random ...

+you use the words collection and iterable objects for seemingly the same thing.
+Can you put a comment somewhere what the two are?

+1.9 Weher do I find the default value of a keyword argument?

+2. "generic function with 1 method" explain what "method" means in this output and what is the #with the number?

+println(sort( ["bbb","aaaaaaaaa","cccccc"],by = x->length(x))) I remember that the arguments with anonymous functions where very tricky when I first encountered them.
+Maybe write in the cell below what exactly happens here: what does the x stand for , ...

+2.1.1.
+Map was also very tricky for me at the start.
+Maybe istead of collect use a specific array, e.g. [1,2,3,4].
+Otherwise the collect distracts from the map

+"But the big advantage of the map function compared to the . notation is that you can define an anonymous function right in place."

+Stimmt so nicht:
+(x->x^3+x^2+x).(collect(1:10))
+geht genauso

+Schau nochmal nach ob . und Map nicht genau das gleiche machen - und dann solltest du nicht "Broadcasting" für das eine und "Map" für das andere als Beschreibung verwenden.

+2.4  "The only way, to make a local variable inside a function visible to the outside, is by returning its value and assigning it to a new variable."
+Are you sure, it is the only way?
+There seem sto be a way to make variables global: https://discourse.julialang.org/t/how-to-correctly-define-and-use-global-variables-in-the-module-in-julia/65720

+Maybe, just say "one way..."

+Exercises:
+11 "Now you have a plot containing the measured data and the ground truth" that was not clear from the previous exercises Solution 13: half of teh sentence is missing : "If you are confused about the complex if and elseif conditions  "